 Why Do Companies Choose to Outsource Digital Marketing?

 Around half of all B2B companies outsource at least some of their marketing, according to Statista.
-Outsourcing can empower businesses in lots of ways, such as allowing you to bring on a team of experts, scale without losing focus on your business, improve results, and reduce costs, among other things.
+By outsourcing, you can bring on a team of experts, scale without losing focus on your business, improve results, and reduce costs, freeing up time and resources to focus on your core business goals.

 How is Digital Marketing Outsourced?

 Oftentimes, digital marketing is outsourced to a freelancer or an agency.
 The experience is different depending on the route you choose.
 You’ll generally pay less to work with freelancers, but you’ll need to manage the projects more.
-Agencies require less oversight but cost more, and you’re more likely to wind up with a cookie-cutter approach to your digital marketing.
+Digital marketing agencies require less oversight but cost more, and you’re more likely to wind up with a cookie-cutter approach to your digital marketing.

-What Are the Cons of Outsourcing Digital Marketing?
+What are the Disadvantages of Outsourcing Digital Marketing?

 1. Outsourced Talent Has Less Company and Culture Exposure

 One of the best things about keeping your marketing in-house is that the team gets to know your business and customers inside and out.
-Because freelancers may interact with your business infrequently and agencies split their time between projects, they don’t usually develop the kind of bond with your company that an insider would.
+In contrast, freelancers and digital marketing agencies, due to their split attention across various projects, might not establish the same depth of connection with your business.
 Allow me to provide a few examples.

-- A freelancer manages your social media and logs in to find one customer complaining about a product issue and a prospective customer asking about product features.
-Not having insider information, the freelancer either gives erroneous answers or kicks the questions back to you for a reply.
+- When relying on a remote social media strategist, it’s important to consider their limitations in efficiently addressing queries compared to an in-house team with insider knowledge.
+Let’s say a freelancer is managing your social media and encounters a customer complaint about a product issue and a prospective customer inquiring about product features.
+Without access to internal information, the freelancer may provide incorrect answers or redirect the questions back to you for a response.
 Meanwhile, tensions mount as your social media queries wait.
 It’s technically possible to find a freelancer who can perform well, but because they’re removed from your company, you’re usually better off keeping the role in-house.

 2. Brand Consistency May be Lacking

-Ever heard the phrase “too many cooks in the kitchen?”
-That can happen with your digital marketing too.
+The issue of “too many cooks in the kitchen” might arise with digital marketing strategies when outsourced.
 Even when two people are given the exact same guidelines, they can produce radically different things.
 Your brand voice may sound different from one person to the next, colors may be different, shapes won’t match… the list goes on.

 To keep branding consistent, you either need to keep certain roles in-house or provide creatives with a detailed style guide, templates, and other materials.
 Your results will be even better if your team collaborates and has dedicated asset sharing.